jamesgrimmett/geolocation_solver/README.md

 [1] The geolocation solution outlined by [Ho & Chan (1997)](https://ieeexplore.ieee.org/stamp/stamp.jsp?tp=&arnumber=599239).

 ## Usage example
-Simple example using the data given in the example from Section VI of Ho & Chan (1997).
+Simple example using the data given in Section VI of Ho & Chan (1997).
 With a known emitter location and three receivers, generate TDoA data and re-calculate the emitter location.
 ```python